dsnas/Yume-Danpu/README.md

 &nbsp;

 ## Development and release videos
-We occasionally post videos on YouTube showcasing upcoming or newly released changes and features.
-If you want to see what we're doing next, check out [the playlist](https://www.youtube.com/playlist?list=PL_pzsGsbaRMXNumNYboPS_WFcR2NDsNUd)!
+If you wanna see what we're doing next, check out [our devlog on YouTube](https://www.youtube.com/playlist?list=PL_pzsGsbaRMXNumNYboPS_WFcR2NDsNUd)!
 I guess it would blow some of the surprises, though...

 &nbsp;